netuno-org/reauthkit/README.md

     2. Inside the same folder run `cp _development_config.json config.json` to create the configuration file based on the development configuration.

-    > To create a production ready build just run `npm run build` in `(app root directory)/website/` which will momentarily create a `config.json` based on the production configuration file and when it's finished it should revert back to the development configuration.
+    > To create a production ready build just run `bash build.sh` in `(app root directory)/website/` which will momentarily create a `config.json` based on the production configuration file and when it's finished it should revert back to the development configuration.

+    > There's also a `build.bat` present in `(app root directory)/website/` for Microsoft Windows development environments.

 ## Running